Kruithne/wow.export/README.md

 wow.export is a self-updating application.
 If a new version is released, it will automatically update itself to the newest version on launch.

+## 📟 GUI vs CLI

+**GUI**: The graphical user interface is the intended desktop user experience for wow.export.
+It provides an intuitive visual interface for browsing, previewing, and exporting World of Warcraft assets with full mouse and keyboard support.

+**CLI**: The command-line interface is designed for terminal users and integration with automated workflows.
+It provides programmatic access to wow.export's functionality, making it suitable for scripting, batch processing, and server environments.

 ## 💸 Supporting

 The development of this project is officially [supported via Patreon](https://www.patreon.com/c/kruithne).
 Kruithne provides a number of guides, scripts and additional tools, and in return all funds go directly to supporting development time and server costs for this project.